New students must first submit a First Time Password Request before they can login to their MCC student account.

 Montcalm Community College is migrating to a single sign-on (SSO) process using multi-factor authentication (MFA) to increase digital security.
 Migration to SSO with MFA significantly decreases the opportunity for passwords to be stolen and is a future-ready approach to a password-less environment.
 MCC is switching from OneLogin to the Microsoft Azure AD single sign-on with MFA for employee, faculty and student login access.

 MCC employees and faculty need to register for Azure AD and setup multi-factor authentication.
-Students can access their accounts, but are not being asked to migrate to multi-factor authentication until the 2020 spring semester.
+Students can access their accounts, but are not being asked to migrate to multi-factor authentication until the 2020 fall semester.

 Multi-Factor Authentication Registration and Setup